sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 Next, it runs a bunch of upgrades, including the ones in the original SilverStripe upgrade module.

+To see a full list of steps in this module, please visit: <a href="https://github.com/sunnysideup/silverstripe-upgrade_to_silverstripe_4/edit/master/docs/en/AvailableTasks.md">Available Tasks</a> list.

 # installation and usage: